 Under truly high-frequency attacks, CPU quickly becomes the bottleneck; the defense stack may fail before the attack is fully identified.

-1.3 Hybrid: plausible in theory, hard to tame in practice
+DIY XDP programs: powerful in theory, hard to sustain in practice

-In theory, the ideal is to place defense far enough forward without breaking system integrity.
+In theory, the ideal is to place defense far enough forward without breaking system integrity—the do-it-yourself XDP/eBPF route is the canonical example.
 In practice, that path usually implies:

 • Heavy dependence on OS versions and features